andywer/webpack-blocks/README.md

 <details>
 <summary>How to debug?</summary>

-In case the webpack configuration does not work as expected you can easily debug it using [stringify-object](https://www.npmjs.com/package/stringify-object):
+In case the webpack configuration does not work as expected you can debug it using [stringify-object](https://www.npmjs.com/package/stringify-object):

 ```js
 const stringify = require('stringify-object')